 - Company Tours: As a great way to introduce students to your organization, the CDC will work with companies, faculty, and student organizations to arrange a tour.

-- CDC Staff Consultation Visits: Meet with a CDC staff member on-campus or on-site to discuss a partnership strategy for your organization.
+- CDC Staff Consultation Visits: Meet with a CDC staff member on-campus, at WPI Seaport, or on-site to discuss a partnership strategy for your organization.

 - Marketing: Advertise about your organization in the student newspaper or spend time interacting with students in WPI’s campus center.